dinvlad/google-yubikey/README.md

     ```

     Unfortunately, this command needs to be run with _elevated privileges_,
-    since it opens privileged port 80 on your "link-local alias IP",
+    since it opens privileged port 80 on a _link-local alias IP_,
     to emulate GCE.
 However, according to security best practices,
     it drops privileges for the server workers.

     Once the server is running, you can use regular commands
-    as if you were running them on a Compute Engine instance (!), for example:
+    as if you were running them on a GCE instance (!), for example:

     ```
     gcloud auth revoke # revoke your user credentials first